Lyme disease and related tick-borne infections

 Treating Post-Lyme Disease Syndrome

-Long-term antibiotic treatment can lead to a serious and difficult-to-treat infection with Clostridium difficile, and can also cause a person to become allergic to the antibiotic.
-In addition, long-term antibiotic treatment carries its own serious risks, such as the colonization of antibiotic-resistant super bugs.
+Long-term antibiotic treatment can lead to a serious and difficult-to-treat infection in the intestines with Clostridium difficile, and can also cause a person to become allergic to the antibiotic.
+In addition, long-term antibiotic treatment carries its own serious risks, such as side effects and the colonization of antibiotic-resistant germs.

 Experimental and alternative remedies are not recommended.
 However, some people may benefit from learning pain control and cognitive behavioral techniques to help them cope with and manage their symptoms.